sete-nay/Predicting-demand-for-charging-stations-in-Switzerland/README.md

 6. Suggestions for further improvements
    - Having a regresion model would be better.
 With more explanatory value
    - Where to put the new CS, not just by city buy also by where in the city
-   - Make the prediction to take into account total car popultion in order to avoid wrong recomendations (Rsisch Case)
+   - Make the prediction to take into account total car popultion in order to avoid wrong recomendations (Risch Case)
    - We could have combined the information for the charging stations per city with the information from the clean energy matrix for each canton so we don’t only      know where to place the new CS but also if they are getting their energy flor clean power plants/sources

 ## Contributing Members